YorkUITInnovation/moodle-local_absence_request/Absence_Request_User_Guide_EN.md

      - The absence duration cannot exceed 7 days
      - The dates must fall within the current academic term
      - You cannot submit duplicate requests for the same date range
+     - You can only report two absences per term

-4. **Submit the Request**:
+4. **Report the Absence**:
    - Review your information for accuracy
-   - Click the "Submit Absence Request" button
+   - Click the "Report Absence" button
    - You will receive a confirmation message upon successful submission

 ### Understanding Request Limits

-The Absence Request system has specific limitations:
+The Absence Reporting system has specific limitations:

-1. **Requests Per Term**:
+1. **Reports Per Term**:
-   - You can submit a maximum of two (2) absence requests per academic term
+   - You can report a maximum of two (2) absences per academic term
-   - The system will prevent submission of additional requests once you reach this limit
+   - The system will prevent submission of additional reports once you reach this limit
    - This limit is set by institutional policy and cannot be overridden

 2. **Duration Limits**:
-   - Each absence request cannot exceed 7 consecutive days
+   - Each absence report cannot exceed 7 consecutive days
    - For absences longer than 7 days, please contact your academic advisor for guidance

 3. **Academic Year Boundaries**:
-   - Requests cannot span across different academic terms
+   - Reports cannot span across different academic terms
    - Both the start and end dates must be within the same term period

 ### After Submission

-Once you've submitted your absence request:
+Once you've submitted your absence report:

 1. **Automatic Notifications**:
    - You will receive an email confirmation of your submission
+   - An eClass alert will be generated in your notifications area (bell icon in the top right corner)
-   - All course directors for courses you are enrolled in during the specified absence period will be automatically notified
+   - All course directors for courses you are enrolled in during the specified absence period will be automatically notified of your report

 2. **Course Accommodations**:
    - Course directors will review your absence notification